krokoreit/spObjectStore/README.md

 # spObjectStore Library

-This library provides a container object to store, retrieve or interate through objects based on an identifier, whereby
+This library provides a container object to store, retrieve or iterate through objects based on an identifier, whereby
 \- these objects being stored are of one specific class
 \- and such class being defined when creating the storage container object